folutade/KnowThatYouAnointed/content/posts/the-party.md

   I answer to Metatron and Gabriel*
   -"family ties"

-* In the third verse of “Watch the Party Die”, Kendrick also seems to compare himself and the wicked leaders of the entertainment industry to the biblical prophet Elijah and the wicked Queen Jezebel who tried to imprison and kill all the true prophets of God who spoke truth while giving prominent positions to false prophets who told lies.
+* In the third verse of “Watch the Party Die,” Kendrick also seems to compare himself and the wicked leaders of the entertainment industry to the biblical prophet Elijah and the wicked Queen Jezebel, who tried to imprison and kill all the true prophets of God who spoke truth while giving prominent positions to false prophets who told lies.

   * *It's cynical to say I know these **artists** petrified
   The end result, in **jail by Jezebel** or **drugged up full of lies***